benton/fog_tracker/README.md

    Here are the contents of a sample `database.yml`:

     adapter: sqlite3
-    database: fog_cost_tracker.sqlite3
+    database: cloud_cost_tracker.sqlite3
     pool: 5
     timeout: 5000

-2) Create the database to contain the data.
-This is not necessary if using sqlite.
+  If necessary, create the database to contain the data.
+The BillingRecords table will be created / updated by an ActiveRecord Migration.

-3) Generate a YAML file containing your Fog accounts and their credentials:
+2) Generate a YAML file containing your Fog accounts and their credentials:
    Here are the contents of a sample `accounts.yml`:

     AWS EC2 development account: